Brussels Airlines cabin crew threaten to strike over Christmas

 March 06, 2023

 Brussels Airlines carried over 6,8 million passengers last year, almost double the 2021 figure.
 That also led to a doubling of revenue, to 1,2 billion euros.
 On that basis, Brussels Airlines was able to limit the operating loss to 75 million euros, a halving compared to last year.
-This year, the This content has been […]
+This year, the airline aims to leave […]

 Schiphol Airport tests self-riding wheelchair service